PolyCement/dotfiles/README.md

     - xcompmgr (compositor)
     - unclutter (for hiding the mouse when stationary)
     - xiccd (for managing colour profiles)
+    - xsettingsd (for hidpi scaling in gtk4 apps)

 - alacritty:
     required: